BioDataClubKit/BioDataClubKit.github.io/community-guide.md

 ## Values and Principles of BioData Club

 Here is a list of the principles by which we run BioData Club at OHSU.
-Please feel free to modify as you see fit.
+Please feel free to modify as you see fit for your own institution.

 1. *Breakdown Hierarchies within the Academic Setting*.
 We are not only multi-disciplinary, but we are also non-hierarchical within BioData Club.
 We consist of faculty, postdocs, staff, and students.
 We are united by a common goal of improving our skills and helping others to learn.